-RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION June 30, 2018
+RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION June 30, 2022

-Total Fund Balances - Governmental Funds \$ 178,351 Amounts reported for governmental activities in the statement of net position are different because: Capital assets, net of accumulated depreciation, used in governmental activities are not financial resources and therefore, are not reported as assets in governmental funds.
-186,786 Total Net Position - Governmental Activities \$ 365,137
+Total Fund Balances - Governmental Funds \$ 2,694,308 Amounts reported for governmental activities in the statement of net position are different because: Capital assets, net of accumulated depreciation/amortization, used in governmental activities are not financial resources and therefore, are not reported as assets in governmental funds.
+35,885,302 Long-term liabilities are not due and payable in the current period and therefore, are not reported as liabilities in the governmental funds.
+Long-Term Lease Payable (35,767,556) Total Net Position - Governmental Activities \$ 2,812,054